 Step 3: Lean back and relax.
 We will now contact your landlord and claim your right in a friendly and professional manner.
 As soon as we are successful you simply pay less rent.
 We will inform you.

 When you engage us to lower your rent you only have to send us a copy of your lease agreement (e.g., via E-Mail) and a send us a signed copy of your engagement confirmation via mail, because some landlords demand to see the original mandate.

 We enforce your right by issuing a qualified complaint vis-à-vis your landlord.
-In that complaint we inform then landlord abou the potential violation of the rent control act and ask the landlord to agree to a reduced rent.
-Furthermore, we ask for disclosure of information regarding potential exceptions (see question regarding exceptions of the “Mietpreisbremse”).
+In the complaint, we inform then landlord about the potential violation of the rent control act and ask the landlord to agree to a reduced rent.
+Furthermore, we ask for disclosure of information regarding potential exceptions (see the question regarding exceptions of the “Mietpreisbremse”).

 No, we simply try to enforce your rights.

-Background information: We – Frederik Gärtner and Daniel Halmer – are certified lawyers.
-Mietright GmbH – the company behind the platform wenigermiete.de – is not a law firm but a legal services company and therefore not allowed to give legal advice.
+Background information: Daniel Halmer is a certified lawyer.
+Conny GmbH – the company behind the platform Conny Legal – is not a law firm but a legal services company and therefore not allowed to give legal advice.
 In case you wish to seek legal advice which goes beyond enforcing your rights, we gladly connect you with one of our contract lawyers.